awslabs/aws-crt-s3-benchmarks/runners/s3-benchrunner-java/README.md

 This produces the uber-jar: `target/s3-benchrunner-java-1.0-SNAPSHOT.jar` .

-### Using a local build of aws-crt-java
+### Using a local build of aws-crt-java and aws-sdk-java-v2

-By default, the latest release of aws-crt-java is pulled from Maven Central.
+By default, the latest release of aws-crt-java and aws-sdk-java-v2 are pulled from Maven Central.
+If you want to build these locally...

-If you want to build aws-crt-java locally:
+First, install aws-crt-java (this installs version 1.0.0-SNAPSHOT):
 ```sh
 cd my/dev/dir
 git clone https://github.com/awslabs/aws-crt-java.git